 The Texture of Leather Sofas

 Consider your preferred texture when selecting your leather sofa.
 Leather that is excessively smooth or shiny is not a good choice.
-It’s best to choose the leather that isn’t polished and looks worn because it’s more likely to be genuine leather.
+Choosing the leather that isn’t polished and looks worn is best because it’s more likely to be genuine leather.

-Look for second-hand leather sofas in good condition.
-Often this is cheaper than buying a new leather sofa.
+Look for a second-hand leather sofa in good condition.
+Often, this is cheaper than buying a new leather sofa.